 Gluten Free Blueberry Cobbler

 - 1 cup almond flour

 - 1/2 cup coconut flour

 - 1/4 cup granulated sweetener of choice * See notes

 - 1/2 cup almond butter can sub for any nut or butter

 - 1/4 cup maple syrup ** See notes for keto option

 - Preheat the oven to 180C/350F and grease an 8 x 80inch baking dish with cooking spray and set aside.

 - In a small mixing bowl, coat the blueberries with lemon juice, mix well then transfer to the baking dish and spread out evenly.

-- In a separate mixing bowl, combine the almond flour, coconut flour, granulated sweetener of choice, protein powder and cinnamon and mix well.
-Melt your nut butter with your maple syrup and add to the dry mixture.
+- In a separate mixing bowl, combine the almond flour, coconut flour, granulated sweetener of choice, cinnamon and mix well.
+Melt your almond butter with your maple syrup and add to the dry mixture.
 Stir until a crumbly texture remains.